opensvc/docs.opensvc.com/source/agent.daemon.heartbeats.rst

         * The heartbeat data (which is gziped) must not exceed 4MB (slot size).
 A 10 services cluster usually produces ~3k messages.

 	If a the local nodename is not found in any slot, the thread allocates one.

-* The rx thread loop over peer nodes and for each reads its heartbeat data at its reserved slot device offset
-* The tx thread write to its reserved slot offset on the device